prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 ## Trouble Shooting
 ### Failure installing azure-cli on Jetson.
-If the command to intall azure-cli using pip3 fails with the following module dependency errors
+If the command to install azure-cli using pip3 fails with the following module dependency errors
 ```
     No package 'libffi' found
     c/_cffi_backend.c:15:10: fatal error: ffi.h: No such file or directory